-5. Mortgagee
+7. Mortgagee

 Inquire via telephone about the timeliness of installment payments and the amount of the loan outstanding.
-A history of late payments and/or a delinquency of several months suggest financial difficulty which might motivate one to destroy his/her automobile.
+A history of late payments and/or a delinquency of several months suggest financial difficulty which might motivate one to destroy his/her motor vehicle.

-6. Ownership and Value
+8. Ownership and Value

 Copies of the Bill of Sale, the Application for Title and/or Registration, and the Title should be obtained.
 These establish ownership, identify the prior owner, and establish the value at the time of purchase.
 Inconsistencies of purchase price suggest dishonesty.
 Seek verification by the seller of the price and condition at the time of sale.
-Be alert to prior use as a public or private livery vehicle.
+Be alert to prior use as a public or private livery motor vehicle.

-7. Betterment
+9. Betterment

-It is often claimed that the value of a vehicle has been enhanced by the addition of special equipment or by cosmetic improvements.
+It is often claimed that the value of an motor vehicle has been enhanced by the addition of special equipment or by cosmetic improvements.
 Receipts for such things should be requested, and if received, verified.

-8. Service and Repair
+10. Service and Repair

-The interview with the policyholder and the examination of the vehicle should cover the service and repair history of the vehicle.
+The interview with the policyholder and the examination of the motor vehicle should cover the service and repair history of the motor vehicle.
 The inspection sticker and stickers recording oil changes and lubrication will provide leads, as may the contents of the glove compartment.
-Investigate recent service and repair activity to identify problems which might provide a motive for destroying the automobile.
+Investigate recent service and repair activity to identify problems which might provide a motive for destroying the motor vehicle.